biscotty666/Obsidian/Brian2/Cards/Central Limit Theorem.md

 ## Central Limit Theorem

+As sample size increases the sample mean $\bar{x}$ approaches the population mean $\mu$ .

-Recognizes that in many real-life situations, random independent samples taken from common data, eg heights or draws from an urn, tend to match the [[Normal Distribution]].
+In many real-life situations, random independent samples taken from common data, eg heights or draws from an urn, tend to match the [[Normal Distribution]].

 If a [[Random variables]] has a has a probability distribution which approximates the Normal distribution, the probability distribution can be fully described by the average (expected value) and standard deviation (standard error).